 Life in the UK vs. China

-Living in the UK is VERY different to my life in China.
+My life in the UK is VERY different compared to my life in China.

 I moved to the UK excited to start my new life and experience a different culture.
 I absolutely loved my time there but I wanted to make you aware of the big difference between the lifestyle in the UK and China.

 Here are some of my findings...